middyjs/middy/packages/ssm/README.md

   Defaults to `{ maxRetries: 6, retryDelayOptions: {base: 200} }`
 - `setToContext` (boolean) (optional): This will assign parameters to the `context` object of the function handler rather than to `process.env`.
 Defaults to `false`
+- `stsOptions` (object) (optional) : Options to pass to STS `assumeRole` call, and the `awsSdkOptions` for the STS client.
+The returned credentials will be passed to the `AWS.SSM` class constructor.
+If not provided, a session name will be generated.
+Example: ```stsOptions: { assumeRoleOptions: { RoleArn: 'arn::role-to-assume' } }```

 NOTES:
 * While you don't need _both_ `paths` and `names`, you do need at least one of them!
 * Lambda is required to have IAM permissions for `ssm:GetParameters*` actions
-* `aws-sdk` version of `2.176.0` or greater is required.
+* `aws-sdk` version of `2.221.1` or greater is required.
 If your project doesn't currently use `aws-sdk`, you may need to install it as a `devDependency` in order to run tests
+* Lambda is required to have IAM permissions for `sts:AssumeRole` if the `assumeRoleOptions` is used.
+While using this option, the SSM client is not cached!

 ## Sample usage